cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   application remain with the appropriate owners/authors.

 - The companies (see chapter 1.2)
-  - Secude IT Security Ltd,
+  - Secude IT Security Ltd,xxxxxxxxxx
   - Shamus Software Ltd and
   - cv cryptovision Ltd
   allowed us gratefully to use their cryptographic libraries.